BSc (Hons) MBBS FRCS (Ed) FRCS (Eng) Master of Surgery (Univ. of London)

 Day case groin hernia repair rates in Wales have lagged behind the rest of the UK.
 Since 2003 I have improved my NHS Trust’s considerably by increasing the number of repairs under local anaesthesia with recommendations published in 2008 with the updated methodology described in 2020.

 Through the BHS, I helped set measurable quality standards (infection and length of stay) for hernia repair across the NHS.
 A national registry is planned.
-I was appointed UK Chair to the National Institute Health Research (NIHR) "CIPHER" study to determine the risk factors for parastomal herniation.
+I was appointed UK Chair to the National Institute Health Research (NIHR) "CIPHER" study to determine the risk factors for developing parastomal herniation.

 I was elected to the Court of Examiners at the Royal College of Surgeons of England in 2004 and appointed to the Intercollegiate Speciality Board in General Surgery in 2009 to maintain the quality of UK consultant surgeons.
 I am one of only two surgeons recruited by the Association of Coloproctology of Great Britain & Ireland to its Welsh Disciplinary Panel.